wouterpeere/GHEtool/docs/sources/code/Validation/inter_sizing_tool_comparison.rst

 When the same Rb value (0.13 mK/W) was used for all tools in the second set of Test 1a, the borehole lengths ranged from 56.5 to 63.7 m, with a mean of 59.8 m.
-The GHEtool L2- and L3-methods produced lengths of 59.8 m (-0.3% deviation) and 60.0 m (0.0% deviation), respectively, while the L4-method gave a slightly shorter length of 56.7 m (-5.4% deviation), consistent with other L4 methods.
-The differences in Rb evaluation across tools in Test 1a were typical for all test cases, indicating no significant flaws among the tools.
-Therefore, the remainder of this validation will discuss the performance for identical values for Rb.
+The GHEtool L2- and L3-methods produced lengths of 59.8 m (-0.3% deviation) and 60.0 m (0.0% deviation), respectively, while the L4-method gave a slightly shorter length of 56.7 m (-5.4% deviation), consistent with other L4-methods.
+The differences in Rb evaluation across all tools in Test 1a were limited for all test cases, indicating no significant flaws among the tools.
+Therefore, the remainder of this validation will discuss the performance for identical values for Rb only.

 .. list-table:: Calculated borefield lengths for Test 1a with  a peak load duration of 6 hours and imposed Rb=0.13 m.K/W
    :header-rows: 1